Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

-In this paper, we presented a prognostics methodology tailored to the unique challenges of deep-space habitats.
-Complex engineering systems such as deep space habitats, are monitored by a large number of sensors and are susceptible to multiple failure modes that are often unlabeled.
-Our approach addresses the need for autonomous and accurate remaining useful life prediction in environments where expert diagnosis and ground-based maintenance are not feasible.
+Accurate and autonomous remaining useful life (RUL) prediction is essential for complex engineering systems operating with limited diagnostic access and delayed expert intervention.
+DSH systems exemplify this setting, where large numbers of sensors monitor subsystems that may degrade through multiple and potentially unlabeled failure modes.
+These conditions motivate prognostic approaches that can operate without labeled failure data or continuous ground-based support.

-The methodology consists of two phases.
-In the offline phase, we extract failure-mode-specific features using component-aligned functional principal component analysis.
-These features are used by a novel expectation maximization algorithm to train a regression model that simultaneously clusters systems by failure mode and selects the most informative sensors for each mode.
-In the online phase, we use multivariate functional principal component analysis to reduce the dimensionality of real-time sensor data, diagnose the active failure mode, and predict remaining useful life using a time-varying weighted functional regression model.
+We propose a methodology to enable RUL-based prognostics in systems with high-dimensional sensor data and unknown failure modes.
+Our methodology consists of two phases mapped to the autonomous operation of a DSH.
+In the offline phase, failure-mode-specific features are extracted using CA-FPCA and used within an EM algorithm to simultaneously cluster systems by failure mode and select informative sensors for each mode.
+In the online phase, MFPCA reduces the dimensionality of real-time sensor data, enabling failure mode diagnosis and RUL prediction through a time-varying weighted functional regression model.

-We validated our methodology using two case studies.
-The first is a simulated dataset that reflects key properties of deep-space habitats, including mode-specific degradation behavior, redundant sensors, and variable signal-to-noise ratios.
-Our method achieved strong performance in clustering failure modes, identifying informative sensors, and predicting remaining useful life with low relative error.
-The second case study applied our method to the C-MAPSS dataset, which we used to test real-world feasibility under partial degradation observation and unlabeled failure conditions.
-Our model outperformed baseline approaches in early-life prediction and produced interpretable results by selecting a minimal and relevant set of sensors.
+We validated the proposed framework using two case studies.
+The first uses a simulated dataset capturing key telemetry characteristics of large-scale sensor monitoring systems, including mode-specific degradation behavior, redundant sensors, and varying signal-to-noise ratios.
+The results demonstrate strong performance in clustering failure modes, identifying informative sensors, and predicting RUL with low relative error.
+The second case study evaluates the method on the NASA C-MAPSS turbofan engine degradation dataset, which contains multivariate run-to-failure sensor trajectories under multiple degradation mechanisms.
+On this benchmark, the proposed method improved early-life prediction accuracy and produced interpretable results by selecting a compact set of informative sensors.
+Together, these studies demonstrate the effectiveness of the framework for prognostics in systems with high-dimensional sensor data and multiple degradation modes, reflecting operational characteristics expected in DSH environments.

-This work is based on the assumption of a linear relationship between the log of time-to-failure (TTF) and the sensor signals.
-A possibility for improvement would be to relax this assumption.
-However, embedding a variable selection technique within a nonlinear regression model is an open topic in the literature.
-Future work will focus on extending the methodology to nonlinear models to improve prediction accuracy and capture complex degradation trends in autonomous mission scenarios.